Sentience Institute

-The Sentience Institute (SI) is an American interdisciplinary think tank that specializes in effective altruism and social movement research.
-It was founded by Jacy Reese Anthis and Kelly Anthis in June 2017 and has published research reports on various social movements and new technologies.
+The Sentience Institute (SI) is an American interdisciplinary think tank that aims to expand humanity's moral circle.
+It was founded by Jacy Reese Anthis and Kelly Anthis in June 2017 and has published research reports on social movements, morality, animal advocacy and digital sentience.

 History

 The Sentience Institute was founded on the principle of effective altruism, a philosophy and social movement that uses evidence and reasoning to determine the most effective ways to benefit others.
 The institute bills itself as, "an advocacy think tank researching and advising advocates on the most effective strategies to expand humanity's moral circle."
 Its founders, Kelly Witwicki and Jacy Reese Anthis, were working at Sentience Politics, which was part of the Effective Altruism Foundation.
 Sentience Politics is now a nonprofit organization running political initiatives in the German-speaking area.
 Anthis had also previously worked at Animal Charity Evaluators as chair of the board of directors and then as a full-time researcher.

 Anthis and Witwicki were selected for Vice Media's 2017 "Humans of the Year" award.
 Reporter Matthew Gault described the institute's research agenda as "a huge endeavor."
 Kelly spoke of the need for evidence and research in the study of social movements: Witwicki and Anthis married in 2020.